 I started feeling stupid.
 Why was I wasting my day doing nothing?
 Finally, I got up.
 And guess what I did?
-I grabbed a cup of coffee, and I laid down on sofa, all day.
+I grabbed a cup of coffee, and I laid down on the sofa, all day.
 What’s going on with me?
 I asked.
 But I couldn’t find the answer.
-And I surely wouldn’t going to find it on Instagram.
+And I surely wouldn’t be going to find it on Instagram.

 A few days passed by, and I felt a need to practice meditation.
 10 minutes.
-And in the end of the 10 minutes, I felt different.
+And at the end of the 10 minutes, I felt different.
 Not necessarily better.
 Not necessarily worse.
 But different.

-I was reading the book Principles by Ray Dalio, and the importance he attributes to journaling about emotions, sadness and pain, made me grab my journal, and write.
+I was reading the book Principles by Ray Dalio, and the importance he attributes to journaling about emotions, sadness, and pain, made me grab my journal, and write.

 And that was exactly my routine for 5 days.